What are Stress Injuries?

 - Unnatural motions such as twisting or rotation.

 - Increasing intensity or amount of activity too quickly.

 - Weakened bone due to osteoporosis.

 Who is at Risk?

 Occupational Risk: Repetitive injuries usually occur in individuals who perform repetitive tasks, repeated motion patterns, or prolonged posture as part of their job.
-Jobs such as an assembly line worker, meatpacker, musician, computer worker, desk job worker, carpenter, and a manual labor worker such as a construction worker are more at risk for these types of injuries.
-These injuries are due to a cumulative trauma rather than a single event.
+Jobs such as assembly line workers, meatpackers, musicians, computer workers, desk job workers, carpenter, and manual labor workers such as construction workers are more at risk for these types of injuries.
+These injuries are due to cumulative trauma rather than a single event.

 Non-occupational Risks: Athletes who play sports that require the same movement, in similar planes and ranges, are more predisposed to developing stress injuries.
 Tennis, pitching in softball and baseball, golf, and running are common sports associated with these types of injuries.
 Technology has also increased the rate of stress injuries.
 Blackberry thumb, iPod finger, and PlayStation thumb are a few examples of this.
 Increased psychological stress has been shown to worsen repetitive stress injuries.

 Repetitive injuries can affect almost any movable part of the human body.
 These injuries most commonly occur in the upper extremity.
 Your hands, fingers, thumbs, wrists, elbows, and shoulders are usually most affected.
 These injuries can also affect your neck, back, hips, knees, feet, and ankles.
 Stress fractures mainly occur in the lower extremity.
 The most common locations of stress fractures include; metatarsal bones of the foot, navicular bone in the foot, calcaneus (heel), tibia/fibula (shin), femur(thigh), femoral neck(hip), and areas of the pelvis and lumbar spine.